timothygmitchell/MICE_ML_Ensemble/README.md

 I chose random forests and gradient-boosted machines as candidate models.
 To make predictions, I pooled votes from individual ensembles trained using imputed data sets.

-Random forests achieved an accuracy of 79%, I found that sub-sampling without replacement yielded better results than bootstrapping, a possible optimization of bias-variance tradeoff.
+Random forests achieved an accuracy of 79%.
+I found that sub-sampling without replacement yielded better results than bootstrapping.
+This was possibly an optimization of the bias-variance tradeoff.

-Gradient boosted machines achieved an accuracy of 80% -- which is in the top 8% of all submissions.
+Gradient boosted machines achieved an accuracy of 80%, which is in the top 8% of all submissions.